 Required courses for a student enrolled in a liberal studies certificate program will depend on the subject the student has chosen.
 Certificates are available in general liberal studies or in a more specialized liberal studies discipline, such as Spanish language and literature, education media and technology, or global studies.
 Students who are enrolled in a general liberal studies certificate may take a directed individual study course to pursue a topic of their choice or take classes in English, history, economics, math, science, religion, art, or foreign language.
 Students may also be required to take an exit exam before completing the program.

 The creative problem-solving and leadership skills students obtain during a liberal studies certificate program will make them more marketable professionals and help qualify them for positions in a wide range of settings, from education and business to healthcare and non-profit companies.

-Liberal studies students are strongly encouraged to select an online degree or certificate program at a school that has been accredited by a legitimate agency.
-Because accreditation is only granted to colleges and universities that have volunteered to have their degree programs, faculty members, and student resources carefully evaluated, students who attend these schools can feel confident that they are getting a valuable education.
+Liberal studies students are strongly encouraged to select an online degree or certificate program at a school that has been accredited by an agency recognized by the United States Department of Education.
+Because accreditation is only granted to colleges and universities that have volunteered to have their degree programs, faculty members, and student resources carefully evaluated, students who attend these schools can feel more confident that they are getting a valuable education.
 Accreditation also enables students to transfer credits to other higher education institutions and apply for financial aid.

 The Council for Higher Education Accreditation and US Department of Education offer free, up-to-date databases of agencies and accredited schools and programs.
 For more information about accreditation, please check out our comprehensive accreditation guide.

 - Association of American Colleges & Universities.
 Accessed February 22, 2018. https://www.aacu.org/press/press-releases/new-report-documents-liberal-arts-disciplines-prepare-graduates-long-term.